TurakhiaLab/WEPP/docs/usage.md

 8. `MIN_Q` - Alleles with a Phred score below this threshold in the reads will be masked.
 9. `MAX_READS` - Maximum number of reads considered by WEPP from the sample.
 Helpful for reducing runtime
 10. `CLADE_LIST` - List the clade annotation schemes used in the MAT.
 SARS-CoV-2 MAT uses both nextstrain and pango lineage naming systems, so use "nextstrain,pango" for it.
 11. `CLADE_IDX` - Index used for assigning clades to selected haplotypes from MAT.
-Generally '1' for SARS-CoV-2 MATs and '0' for others.
-Could be checked by running: "matUtils summary -i {TREE} -C {FILENAME}" -> Use '0' for annotation_1 and '1' for annotation_2
+Use '1' for Pango naming and '0' for Nextstrain naming for SARS-CoV-2.
+Other pathogens usually follow a single lineage annotation system, so work with '0'.
+In case of NO lineage annotations, use '-1'.
+Lineage Annotations could be checked by running: "matUtils summary -i {TREE} -C {FILENAME}" -> Use '0' for annotation_1 and '1' for annotation_2.
 12. `DASHBOARD_ENABLED` - Set to `True` to enable the interactive dashboard for viewing WEPP results, or `False` to disable it.
 13. `TAXONIUM_FILE` [Optional] - Name of the user-provided Taxonium `.jsonl` file for visualization.
 If specified, this file will be used instead of generating a new one from the given MAT.
 Ensure that the provided Taxonium file corresponds to the same MAT used for WEPP.